 When I first launched BuildAzure.com, there were no advertisements.
 No banner ads.
 No sponsors.
 No affiliate links.
 In the middle of 2016 I decided to add some banner ads, but they didn’t really generate much revenue at all.
 This was due to both the poor performance of banner ads, as well as the low traffic the site was getting back in 2016.
 As a result I decided to include Amazon Affiliate links in articles where appropriate (relevant and tasteful) with some success to help pay the hosting cost; which it has been covering since that time.
 At that time, I removed all banner ads from the site.

 In October 2016, I launched the “Build Azure Monthly Sponsorship” opportunity.
 This opportunity offers a single Sponsor to pay a nominal fee for the ability to be the sole advertiser on the entire BuildAzure.com website, and in the Build Azure Weekly newsletter.
-At the end of 2016, I was fortunate to have Datadog sponsor the site, but come January 2017 I had no sponsors.
+At the end of 2016, I was fortunate to have Datadog sponsor the site, and come into 2017 I was able to line up some more paid sponsors.

 I set some goals for myself back at the beginning of the year.
 These goals were aimed at continuing to grow the content and value of BuildAzure.com.
 Since i’m still working towards some of these goals, I’ll just keep on pushing towards them.
 And, I’m modifying a couple to keep pushing forward!